 However, the journey was not easy.
 At Vinyes Domènech, they faced a variety of difficulties such as the presence of pathogenic fungi in the vine wood, the appearance of Blackfoot and Petri's disease, lack of vigor in the oldest existing vineyards, compact, shallow soils with little organic matter, and a lack of nutrient assimilation by the plants - nutrients that were present, but blocked, in the soil.

 In its constant search for better, more sustainable solutions in its agricultural practices, Vinyes Domènech made the decision in 2017 to count on the services of Biome Makers to develop a detailed study of the functionality of the soil in one of its four terraces: the 28th.
-The objectives of this study were wide-ranging: to monitor the health of the soil, identify potential risks, help those responsible to measure the impact of the use of inputs and agricultural practices and improve them if necessary, and characterize the biological terroir of the plot (an aspect that is usually analyzed only with physical-chemical meters).
+The objectives of this study were wide-ranging: to monitor the health of the soil, identify potential risks, measure the impact of the use of inputs and agricultural practices and improve them if necessary, and characterize the biological terroir of the plot (an aspect that is usually analyzed only with physical-chemical meters).

 The study was carried out using BeCrop, the functional analysis tool based on the study of the soil microbiome and its interactions, whose indicators are biosustainability, soil health, and nutrition.
 By employing this diagnostic tool, Biome Makers was able to detect and confirm the presence of the following problems in the plot: a high concentration of pathogenic microorganisms which could generate disease risks, poor adaptability of the vines to stressful situations such as sudden changes or adverse weather, and low availability of soil nutrients for the plants.